jonxmitchell/ferox-bar-grill/readme.md

 ## Credits

-For this section, it has been used to show a list of all the resources that I have used throughout building this website.
+For this section, it has been used to show a list of all the resources that I have used throughout building this project.

 ### Content